Naveenvilas/RB-Assessment/README.md

     cd terraform
     terraform init
     terraform apply
-5. Configure GitHub Actions .
+5. Above steps are configured in GitHub Actions .
 6. Push changes to the main branch to trigger the CI/CD pipeline.